mohmiim/MLIntroduction/session-5/README.md

 This [Notebook](https://github.com/mohmiim/MLIntroduction/blob/master/session-5/Session_5_ensemble.ipynb) has the full code.

+In my tests Accuracy went up to 97%

+## Congratulations

+If you have been following along the 5 sessions, Congratulations we covered so much, we build simple linear model, approximated non linear functions, built a system for recognizing charts type form an image and improved it is acuracy till we reached 97%.
+Learned what is Convolution neural network, Training set data augmentation, Transfer learning and Machine Learning model ensemble you should be proud :)

 ## 3. Assignment

 Can you try different model combinations to produce better results ?